|

 at the same time pushing the hub down against the bottom spokes

 and hook the spoke over the hub.
-IT IS VERY IMPORTANT TO PUSHED
+IT IS VERY IMPORTANT TO PUSH

 THE HUB DOWN AS FAR AS POSSIBLE SO THAT THE NEW SPOKE IS NOT OVERLY